 Telehealth - The use of telecommunications and information technology to support remote or long-distance physical and behavioral health care services.
-Telehealth is different from telemedicine because it refers to the broader scope of remote health care services used to inform health assessment, diagnosis, intervention, consultation, supervision, information across, and it is not restricted to modalities that involved real-time, two-way interaction (see "Telemedicine" below). distance.
+Telehealth is different from telemedicine because it refers to the broader scope of remote health care services used to inform health assessment, diagnosis, intervention, consultation, supervision, and information across distance, and it is not restricted to modalities that involve real-time, two-way interaction (see "Telemedicine" below).
 Telehealth incorporates technologies such as telephone, facsimile machines, electronic, email systems, remote patient monitoring devices and store-and-forward applications, which are used to collect and transmit patient data for monitoring and interpretation.

 Telemedicine - A service delivery model that uses real time two-way telecommunications to deliver covered physical and behavioral health services for the purposes of diagnosis and treatment of a covered Member.
-Telemedicine must include, at a minimum, the use of interactive audio and video telecommunications equipment to link the Member to an enrolled provider approved to provide telemedicine services at a distant (remote) site.
+Telemedicine must include, at a minimum, the use of interactive audio and video telecommunications equipment to link the Member at an originating site to an enrolled provider approved to provide telemedicine services at a distant (remote) site.